Jessica Andrews (character): Young Jessica Andrews

 On her last night in town, Jessica and Daniel go dancing at the club he told her about earlier.
 As they enter the club, Daniel excitedly tells her about Silver, his new teacher, the guy she met when they were jogging.
 When he praises Silver, Jessica reminds Daniel that he had said the same thing about Mr. Miyagi.
 As they are dancing, Silver appears (though hidden by a beam), and finds a random man in the room whom he bribes to hit on Jessica.

 Silver greets Daniel who is surprised to see him, although Silver reminds Daniel that he told him about the plans to go to the club.
 In what seems to be a coincidence, the random man appears and grabs Jessica by the arm saying, "Hold up, sexy lady...I've been watching you and you are hot".
 As Terry watches, Daniel immediately jumps to her defense, saying that Jessica is with him.
 When the man asks, "Says who?"
 Jessica furiously responds, "Says me, come on," and grabs Daniel to leave.
 However, the man grabs Daniel and taunts that he is taking Jessica home, to which Daniel angrily punches him in the nose.
 Jessica is horrified by this, asking Daniel: "What are you doing?
 What is wrong with you?
 What are you, nuts?", as she storms off.
 Daniel is then pulled away by Terry Silver, who tells him repeatedly that he did the right thing.

 Filled with remorse, Daniel goes to Jessica's apartment (where she is packing to go home).
 Although still angry, she lets him in.
-Daniel apologizes for his behavior, and tells her he plans to apologize to the man he hurt.
+Daniel apologizes for his behavior, and tells Jessica that he plans to apologize to the man he hurt.
 Daniel also admits that he "didn't want you leaving thinking that was me".
 When Jessica asked who it was then, Daniel confides in her that he has "been trying to be someone I'm not and it's not working.
 I feel like I'm losing control of everything".
 Daniel does not know what to do now.

 As Jessica begins to understand that Silver has been manipulating Daniel, she sits next to Daniel and assures him that just because she is angry does not mean that their friendship is over.
 She also reassures Daniel that Mr. Miyagi told her how much Daniel means to him, and that he has faith in Daniel.
 She convinces Daniel to go to Mr. Miyagi and tell him the truth.
-As Daniel is leaving, he tells Jessica that he will miss her, to which she asks, "Send me a Christmas card, ok?"
+As Daniel is leaving, he tells Jessica that he will miss her, to which Jessica says, "Send me a Christmas card, okay?"
 Daniel replies, "You got a deal."